scaleway/scaleway-cli/README.md

 # Reach Us

 We love feedback.
-Feel free to reach us on [Scaleway Slack community](https://slack.scaleway.com/), we are waiting for you on [#opensource](https://scaleway-community.slack.com/app_redirect?channel=opensource).
+Don't hesitate to open a [Github issue](https://github.com/scaleway/scaleway-cli/issues/new) or feel free to reach us on [Scaleway Slack community](https://slack.scaleway.com/), we are waiting for you on [#opensource](https://scaleway-community.slack.com/app_redirect?channel=opensource).